 Her next trick: frying the microwave!
 Please tell me that you have a microwave story?

-I'm sorry but I don't have a microwave story.
-Sure, I've melted my fair share of plastic bowls by forgetfully leaving a metal spoon inside.
+I'm sorry but I don't have a microwave story, other than the handful of times I've melted plastic bowls by forgetfully leaving a metal spoon inside.
 Really, who hasn't?
-This comment did remind me of another disastrous time I tried to do something nice though.
+I do, however, have a stove story.

 I was in middle school and my family was preparing to move from San Jose, CA to Albuquerque, NM.
 Our house was spotless because my parents were getting ready to put it on the market (the value of homes in the Bay Area skyrocketed a few months after they sold the house, but that's a story for another day).
 Home by myself, I was wasting the afternoon reading magazines and came across an idea for something nice to do for my mom.
 The magazine (American Girl, I think) suggested that I melt down my old crayons and pour them into heart-shaped molds.